msolides-2022/MU5MES01-2022/INSTALL.md

     ```
     conda env create --file fenicsx-0.5.1.yml --force
     ```
+- If you do have issues with pyvista try setting `pyvista.set_jupyter_backend("none")`.
+If this does not work, just do not use pyvista: comment the related lines of code, save to xdmf format and visualize results in paraview.

 ## On Windows

 FEniCS is not distributed for Windows boxes.
 For Windows 10, the preferred option is the [Windows subsystem for linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10).